wildanrfq/jishacum/README.md

 "OWNER_IDS" => [211756205721255947, 903702557942243359],
 ```

-You may also need to change the `MAIN_BOT_FILE_NAME` variable if your main bot's file name is not `bot.rb.
+You may also need to change the `MAIN_BOT_FILE_NAME` variable if your main bot's file name is not `bot.rb`.

-# Include jishacum container to your bot
+# Include Jishacum Container to Your Bot

 It's really simple, you just need to require jishacum container:
 ```ruby
 require_relative "jishacum/jishacum"
 ```
 and, include it to your bot:
 ```ruby
 bot.include!
 Jishacum
 ```
 That's it!
 Now you have jishacum container included in your bot.

-A simple bot example using the jishacum container is in the bot file.
+A simple bot example using the jishacum container is in the [bot](https://github.com/danrfq/jishacum/blob/main/bot.rb) file.

-# Support or questions
+# Support or Questions

 You can ask questions in [this Discord server](https://discord.gg/rtUWkwDxHP) in the `#support` channel, or you can send me a DM in Discord: `will.#0021`.